oVirt/ovirt-site/source/feature/authentication-rewrite.html.md

 3. Search users & groups

 Each Directory should contain in its configuration the required information in order to perform a search of users.
 For example, an LDAP directory may need to define the user (currently known as "domain user") to perform the search queries with, the authentication method for the user (may be SIMPLE, SASL or others).
 Bare in mind that this configuration, even if contains authentication details (for example -user, encrypted password, usage of SASL with GSSAPI as mechanism) is unrelated to the configuration of the Authenticator.
-The search queries for users and groups will be run agasint query methods at the Directory object.
+The search queries for users and groups will be run against query methods at the Directory object.

 4. Support different LDAP vendors via configuration (Phase-2)